kawsarlog/RPA-NCcourts/README.md

 # RPA-NCcourts
-📜 This is a simple repository that uses the official API 🔍 "RPA WebService" to extract data into a CSV file using Python Programming Language 💻!
+🐍📜 This repository contains a Python script that utilizes the official API🔍 of **RPA WebService** to extract data and save it into an Excel file.
+The script uses various Python modules for automation and data manipulation💻